-- (1) Unless the statute requires the deposit of funds without leave of Court, no monies shall be sent to the Court or its officers for deposit into the Court's registry without a Court order signed by the presiding Judge in the case or proceeding. - (2) Unless provided for elsewhere in this Local Rule, all monies ordered to be paid into the Court or received by its officers in any case pending or adjudicated shall be deposited with the Treasurer of the United States in the name and to the credit of this Court pursuant to 28 U.S.C. § 2041 through depositories designated by the Treasury to accept such deposit on its behalf. - (3) The party making the deposit or transferring funds to the Court's registry shall serve the order permitting the deposit or transfer on the Clerk or the Chief Deputy Clerk, and upon the Financial Deputy. - (4) Upon making the deposit, a "Notice of Deposit" must be filed with the Clerk.
+- (1) No monies shall be sent to the Court or its officers for deposit into the Court's registry without a Court order signed by the presiding Judge in the case or proceeding. - (2) Unless provided for elsewhere in this Local Rule, all monies ordered to be paid into the Court or received by its officers in any case pending or adjudicated shall be deposited with the Treasurer of the United States in the name and to the credit of this Court pursuant to 28 U.S.C. § 2041 through depositories designated by the Treasury to accept such deposit on its behalf. - (3) The party making the deposit or transferring funds to the Court's registry shall serve the order permitting the deposit or transfer on the Clerk or the Chief Deputy Clerk, and upon the Financial Deputy. - (4) Upon making the deposit, a "Notice of Deposit" must be filed with the Clerk.